 On November 1st, MarketWire and other sites across the Internet announced National Blog Posting Month (NaBloPoMo), an annual ritual for dedicated bloggers.
 Blogger Eden Kennedy launched NaBloPoMo in 2006; the event has grown to include thousands of bloggers, and it’s now celebrated officially under the auspices of BlogHer, Inc. (www.blogher.com).
 NaBloPoMo generates themes and daily writing prompts for bloggers throughout the year, but November is NaBloPoMo’s anniversary month, and between now and the 30th bloggers everywhere will try to sit down at a keyboard every day and write something brilliant.

 If you’re a blogger, chances are you’re using WordPress.
 There are 57,428,822 WordPress sites worldwide, and about 386 million people view almost 4 billion WordPress pages every month.
 Given its scope, it’s no surprise there are hundreds of thousands of open source plugins and themes available for WordPress.
 These plugins and themes give WordPress users an incredible amount of flexibility, but some are larded with hidden malicious code or vulnerabilities which can endanger your website and, once your blog has been hacked, your personal or corporate reputation.

 What can you do to secure your WordPress blog?
 Make sure your WordPress blog is safe, during NaBloPoMo and after, with an Acunetix scan.
-Acunetix Web Vulnerability Scanner and Acunetix Online Vulnerability Scanner can uncover vulnerabilities in your WordPress site and advices on how to address these vulnerabilities.
-Acunetix identifies vulnerable WordPress plugins and themes, so you can remove them before they attack your blog.
+Acunetix Web Vulnerability Scanner and Acunetix Online can uncover vulnerabilities in your WordPress site and give advice on how to address these vulnerabilities.
+Acunetix takes control of WordPress security by identifying vulnerable WordPress plugins and themes, so you can remove them before they attack your blog.
 Start your Trial today.